The Ultimate Guide to Cleaning Verification

 To use ProExpose™, swab the surface of a difficult-to-clean instrument using the short swab or the cannula of a cannulated instrument using a long swab while they are wet or utilizing sterile water.
 Place the swab into the vial containing the Coomassie blue solution.
 If protein is present, the solution will turn blue.
 The deepness of the blue will vary depending on the amount of protein present on the swab.

-It is essential for hospitals to minimize the risk of hospital-acquired infections.
+Hospitals need to minimize the risk of hospital-acquired infections.
 Utilizing new technologies in cleaning assurance is a necessary part of this process.
 Sterilization can only be achieved when instruments have been properly cleaned, which requires verification.
-As with all new products and tests, it is essential for hospitals to consider the increased cost, in dollars and in time, when a new process is implemented.
-Identifying those products and tests with the easiest transition plan will enable users and purchasers to identify the best product for their institution.
+As with all new products and tests, hospitals must consider the increased cost, in dollars and in time, when a new process is implemented.
+Identifying those products and tests with the most manageable transition plan will enable users and purchasers to determine the best product for their institution.

 Want to learn more about Propper Manufacturing Co.
 Cleaning and Sterility Assurance Products?